Mr Ryan McAuley

 Key Stage 5

-GCE English Literature gives the students the opportunity to study not only a wide range of literature written by home grown Irish writers but also literature from outside the UK and literature in translation.
-This course will gives them the opportunity to explore an important part of their own cultural heritage.
-Moreover with the wide range of novels, poems and plays by both Irish and international writers, our students will not only deepen their understanding of their own history and society but also gain an insight into others.
+GCE English Literature gives the students the opportunity to study not only a wide range of literature written by home grown Irish writers but also literature from outside of Ireland and the U.K. as well as literature in translation.
+This course will give the students the opportunity to explore an important part of their own cultural heritage.
+Moreover, with the wide range of novels, poems and plays by both British, Irish and international writers, our students will not only deepen their understanding of their own history and society but also gain an insight into others.
 Through independent and critical reading they will develop their interest and enjoyment in literary studies and become an accomplished, discerning reader.

 The top ten occupations for English graduates in employment in the UK included sales and retail assistants, marketing associate professionals, teaching assistants and authors, writers and translators.
 Further study was the destination for almost a fifth (19.6%) of English graduates, with almost half studying a Masters in English or related subject areas including journalism.